 + What is your relationship with IFAW?

-The International Fund for Animal Welfare have been very supportive of us in our start-up phase and we do have a personal connection with them and their staff as they were the ones that held the Youth Forum in South Africa, but, as an organization Y4WC is a separate entity and works with multiple advisors, NGOs, Governments and youth groups across the world.
+The International Fund for Animal Welfare were the organizers behind the first Youth forum for people and wildlife where Y4WC was born.
+They have been very supportive of us in our start-up phase and we do have a personal connection with them and their staff.
+We thank them for all their support and now Y4WC is as an entirely separate entity we work with multiple advisors, NGOs, Governments and youth groups across the world. 🌎 👍